CarCareTruth Score

 Show details for all categories ▾Hide details ▴

-“GHS NOT CLASSIFIED, no inhalation H-codes (H330, H331, H332, H334, H335, H336).
+SDS Section 8 calls for respiratory equipment only in case of insufficient ventilation, boilerplate language not escalated by any inhalation H-code (GHS NOT CLASSIFIED; no H330, H331, H332, H334, H335, H336).
 Formula is 70-99% water with non-volatile linear PDMS as active; no volatile solvents.
-Pump-spray mist in the confined car cabin (~3 m³) is the only plausible inhalation pathway; the chemistry does not support respiratory concern under normal use.”
+Pump-spray mist in a closed car cabin (~3 m³) is the only plausible inhalation pathway.

 CarCareTruth publishes the cited sources verbatim and does not advise what action a user should take.
 Consult the full SDS before use.